Detroit Police Department

-The Detroit Police Department (DPD) is a municipal police force based in and responsible for the U.S. city of Detroit, Michigan.
-Founded in 1865, it has nearly 2,500 officers, making it the largest law enforcement organization in Michigan.
-The 2022 budget for the department was $341 million, including 28.7% of the city's general fund.
+The Detroit Police Department (DPD) is the primary law enforcement agency of the city of Detroit, Michigan, United States.
+Founded in 1865, it has nearly 2,630 officers, making it the largest law enforcement organization in the state.
+In addition to 2,630 sworn-officers, the Department has filled 760 of 823 non-sworn positions such as dispatchers and Real Time Crime Center analysts.